Honest pros, cons, and verdict on this no-code & automation tool

 Low Code

 Notion combines documents, databases, kanban boards, calendars, and AI assistance into a single block-based workspace that adapts to virtually any workflow.
-Users build pages by stacking content blocks — text, tables, embeds, code snippets, media — then connect them with relational databases, formulas, and cross-references to create custom productivity systems.
+Users build pages by stacking content blocks — text, tables, embeds, code snippets, media — then connect them with relational databases, formulas, and cross-references to create custom productivity systems without any coding required.

-The platform underwent a significant pricing restructure in May 2025, bundling Notion AI directly into Business and Enterprise plans rather than selling it as a separate add-on.
-Notion AI integrates multiple models from leading providers (including OpenAI and Anthropic) and routes queries to the best model for each task.
-The Business plan at $20/user/month includes full AI access with unlimited responses, making it competitive against separate AI subscriptions.
+The platform underwent a significant evolution in 2025, integrating advanced AI capabilities directly into higher-tier plans rather than selling them as separate add-ons.
+Notion AI now includes multiple models from leading providers including OpenAI and Anthropic, automatically routing queries to the best model for each specific task.
+The Business plan at $20/user/month includes full AI access with unlimited responses, making it highly competitive against separate AI subscriptions.

 Starting at Free

-Learn more →Work operating system with AI-powered project management, automation, and team collaboration tools.
+Learn more →Monday.com is the leading work operating system with advanced AI-powered project management, intelligent automation workflows, and intuitive visual team collaboration boards that scale from startups to enterprise.

 Learn more →Notion delivers on its promises as a no-code & automation tool.
 While it has some limitations, the benefits outweigh the drawbacks for most users in its target market.